ART THROUGH TOPOLOGY ART THOUGH KNOT THEORY

 Kind of Like a Quantum Computer

-I drew this before I learned that quantum computers employ braiding
+I drew this before I learned that quantum computers employ braiding through fine sheets of rare earth minerals to perform computations.

 Pastel and coloured pencil